ChaiTowKway/game2048/README.md

 # game2048
-An interactive game using JAVA Swing GUI for users to play with keyboard control The game is designed with Model-View-Controller (MVC) framework
+An interactive game using JAVA Swing GUI for users to play with keyboard control \n The game is designed with Model-View-Controller (MVC) framework